 3D look 立体感

 Fluffy lips ふっくら唇

-Beauty icons: Actress Satomi Ishihara
+Beauty icons cited as having the ideal lips: Actress Satomi Ishihara

 Conclusion and provocations